Pengkun-ZHU/DeepLearningCompanion/lessons/Lesson03-Matrix-Multiplication-Foundations-Performance-and-Backends.md

 On large matrices, this difference can dramatically affect performance.

 Neither A nor B is the villain — the inner loop is.
-Row-major punishes B in (i,j,k); column-major would punish A instead.
+The inner loop must walk a contiguous dimension; otherwise you stride through memory and miss cache.
+In row-major `(i,j,k)`, that’s B; in column-major, the roles reverse — same math, opposite casualty.

 ## Blocking (Tiling)